anuraghit/contest-reminder/README.md

 - Sorts the contests based on the start time in ascending order.
 - Clickable links to the contest pages for more details.

-## Usage

-1. Start the development server:

-2. Open your browser and visit [http://localhost:3000](http://localhost:3000).

-3. Click on the "Go to AtCoder Page" button to navigate to the AtCoder contest page.

-4. Click on the "Go to Codeforces Page" button to navigate to the Codeforces contest page.

 ## Folder Structure